yashu1wwww/youtube-auto-comment-using-pyautogui/README.md

 youtube auto comment using pyautogui in python

-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd on that particular folder and enter p.py or double click on p.py or you can rename the file and run
+Download the latest version of Chrome Driver from https://chromedriver.chromium.org/.
+Extract the file and place it in a folder.
+Open the command prompt in that particular folder and enter "p.py" or double-click on "p.py".
+Alternatively, you can rename the file and run it.

-when you run p.py file then it ask enter a comment you must enter a text(it ask for a 10 times)
+When you run the "p.py" file, it will ask you to enter a comment.
+You must enter some text.
+It will ask for this ten times.

-after open youtube and scroll to comment box then it automatically comments the word.....
+After that, open YouTube and scroll to the comment box.
+The program will automatically comment the word you entered earlier.

-👉Note:-
+Note:

-👉if your selenium version is in latest version then the code never run
+If your Selenium version is the latest, then the code may not run and hit enter

-👉open cmd and enter pip uninstall selenium

-And enter

-pip install selenium==4.2.0

-and hit enter

 and